French woman in a vinyard holding French wine and French cheese

 Remember that 60 Minutes episode back in 1991?
 The one called "The French Paradox"?
 It was a game-changer.
 Morley Safer, that iconic newsman, dug into why the French, despite a diet rich in butter and cheese, had surprisingly low rates of heart disease.
 The answer?
 Red wine.

 Suddenly, everyone was talking about resveratrol and antioxidants.
 Red wine sales exploded.
 It was like a health halo descended upon that bottle of Merlot.
+Until the movie "Sideways' was released and relegated Merlot to the back shelves.

 But here's the thing: the "French Paradox" wasn't just about wine.
 It was about a whole lifestyle – leisurely meals, less processed food, and yes, moderate wine consumption.